A Conversation With Arnon.

 choices, so our will is free.

-the first time he tries to ride.
-I'm saying he
+fall the first time he tries to ride.
+I'm saying

 Is God a paradox?

 that if he will not, he is not "all good" is

 grow and become wise?
 I don't know about you,

 but "all good" for me means that I consistently

 Wisdom implies time, process, and lots of dumb

 take off the training wheels, and let us make

-ride a bike for the first time.
+child ride a bike for the first time.
 The child

 falls and hurts his knee and cries.
 The parent

 could have avoided all the pain by keeping the

 encourages the child to get back on and ride

 again.
-Now multiply this times every skill
+Now multiply this times every skill in

 you can see the complexity of the situation.